Southern lemon pound cake recipe is a buttery, dense delight.

 Start the recipe by adding softened butter to a large bowl.

 Next, add the granulated sugar to the bowl with the butter.
-Cream the butter and the sugar together.
+Cream butter and sugar together.

 Then, add the lemon juice, grated lemon, and lemon extract.

 The lemon pound cake recipe calls for lemon extract.
-I know this seems like a lot of lemon, but it really helps add flavor to the cake.
+I know this seems like a lot of lemon, but it really helps add more lemon flavor to the cake.
+It’s the right amount of lemon.

-Before adding the flour to the batter, sift it along with the salt and baking soda.
+Before adding the flour to the batter, sift it along with the salt and baking soda in a separate bowl.

 When you sift the flour, this will ensure that those three ingredients will blend together well.
 It also ensures that the flour will mix well into the batter.